rohit0718/tp/docs/UserGuide.md

 - `delete exam 3` : Deletes the 3rd exam of the module that is currently displayed.

 ### Miscellaneous

+You can execute the following commands in any view.

 #### Viewing help: `help`